- Overview and Highlights

 With the expansion of the Gallery, the number of European works of art on view will have tripled.
-Alongside well-known works from the collection, the new installation features recent purchases and gifts as well as newly reattributed and restored works, the result of an extensive campaign of conservation and reassessment of the collection.
-The galleries now present coherent ensembles of the best works created by Western European artists during each period of the millennium covered by the Gallery’s exceptional holdings.
+Alongside well-known works from the collection, the installation features recent purchases and gifts as well as newly reattributed and restored works, the result of an extensive campaign of conservation and reassessment of the collection.
+The galleries present coherent ensembles of the best works created by Western European artists during each period of the millennium covered by the Gallery’s exceptional holdings.

 Chief Curator and the Lionel Goldfrank III Curator of European Art

 View of the Richard Feigen Galleries, showcasing the Gallery’s magnificent collection of early Italian art.
 Photo: © Elizabeth Felicella, 2012